 - Rebel Award: Randy B. Cleary, ex-president of the Southern Fandom Confederation, ex-editor of the SFC Bulletin, art show runner, etc.

 - Phoenix Award: Robert McCammon, for his horror fiction as well as mentoring many younger authors; and one of the founders of the Horror Writers Association.

-- Ruble Award: Chattacon Registration Department, for (a) botching a new reg system last year resulting in an hours-long registration line then (b) not learning from their mistakes and having an hours-long reg line again this year.
+- Rubble Award: Chattacon Registration Department, for (a) botching a new reg system last year resulting in an hours-long registration line then (b) not learning from their mistakes and having an hours-long reg line again this year.

 The Speculative Literature Foundation has announced Karen L. Simpson as the sixth winner of the Older Writers Grant.
 The grant of $750 is presented to an author over fifty who is just starting to work at a professional level.
 Simpson’s fiction is based on her personal life and her professional life as an historian.